 Some examples:

-A documentary about aging becomes a cheeseboard ritual where strangers share their life stories
+A documentary about aging becomes a cheeseboard ritual where strangers share their life stories.

-Who is it for?
+Who is this for?

 • Documentary filmmakers frustrated by passive viewership